qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterprojections.rst

 ``Additional creation parameters`` [string]
   Optional

-  Passes a creation option to the output format driver.
+  Passes creation options to the output format driver.
 Multiple options may be listed.
 See `format specific documentation for legal creation options for each format <https://www.gdal.org/formats_list.html>`_.